callstack/linaria/docs/CONFIGURATION.md

   Enabling this will add a display name to generated class names, e.g. `.Title_abcdef` instead of `.abcdef'.
 It is disabled by default to generate smaller CSS files.

+- `classNameSlug: string` (default: `default`):

+  Using this will provide an interface to customize the output of the CSS class name.
+Example:

+      classNameSlug: '[title]',

+  Would generate a class name such as `.header` instead of the default `.header_absdjfsdf` which includes a hash.

+  ### Variables

+  - `hash`: The hash of the content.
+  - `title`: The name of the class.

 - `ignore: RegExp` (default: `/node_modules/`):

   If you specify a regex here, files matching the regex won't be processed, i.e. the matching files won't be transformed with Babel during evaluation.
 If you need to compile certain modules under `/node_modules/`, it's recommended to do it on a module by module basis for faster transforms, e.g. `ignore: /node_modules[\/\\](?!some-module|other-module)/`.